Updated July 3, 2023

-The Java Spring framework includes several modules like IOC, DAO, AOP, ORM, Context, WEB MVC, etc. Spring Framework basically works on two design principles i.e., Dependency Injection and Aspect-Oriented Programming.
-One of the main advantages of using Java Spring is that – the inbuilt of spring framework will handle most of the low-level features of building a web application which allows a developer to focus on business logic and other features.
-Even though the framework is little old, it keeps getting updated and streamlined continuously.
+The Java Spring framework includes modules like IOC, DAO, AOP, ORM, Context, WEB MVC, etc. Spring Framework works on two design principles, i.e., Dependency Injection and Aspect-Oriented Programming.
+One of the main advantages of using Java Spring is that the inbuilt Spring framework will handle most of the low-level features of building a web application, allowing a developer to focus on business logic and other features.
+Even though the framework is a little old, it keeps updating and continuously streamlining.

-Now, if you are looking for a job which is related to Java Spring then you need to prepare for the 2020 Java Spring Interview Questions.
-It is true that every interview is different as per the different job profiles.
-Here, we have prepared the important Java Spring Interview Questions and Answers which will help you get success in your interview.
+If you are looking for a job related to Java Spring, you must prepare for the 2023 Java Spring Interview Questions.
+Every interview is indeed different as per the various job profiles.
+Here, we have prepared the important Java Spring Interview Questions and Answers, which will help you get success in your interview.

-In this article, we are going to look at some of the most important and top 2020 Java Spring Interview Questions that are frequently asked in an interview.
-All these questions are divided into two parts are as follows:
+In this article, we will explore some of the most important and top 2023 Java Spring interview questions frequently asked in interviews.

 Q1.
 What is a Spring Framework?

-Java Spring framework is a lightweight framework, most popular and it is an open-source Java platform.
+Java Spring framework is the most popular lightweight framework, and it is an open-source Java platform.
 It is a widely used Java EE framework.
-Spring Framework basically works on two design principles i.e., Dependency Injection and Aspect-Oriented Programming.
+Spring Framework works on two design principles, i.e., Dependency Injection and Aspect-Oriented Programming.

-The core features of spring are used to in developing any type of Java application easily and rapidly.
-It promotes good practice on programming by enabling a POJO-based programming model.
+The core features of Spring enable developers to easily and rapidly develop any Java application.
+It promotes good practice in programming by enabling a POJO-based programming model.

 Q2.
 List some of the important advantages of Spring Framework?

-This is the basic Java Spring Interview Questions asked in an interview.
-It basically works on two design principles i.e., Dependency Injection and Aspect-Oriented Programming.
+It works on two design principles, i.e., Dependency Injection and Aspect-Oriented Programming.

-- Inversion of control (IOC): Loose coupling in spring can be achieved by using the technique known as Inversion of Control.
+- Inversion of control (IOC): Loose coupling in spring can be achieved using the technique called Inversion of Control.
 In this process, objects give their dependencies instead of creating or looking for dependent objects.

-- Aspect-oriented (AOP): Java Spring, provides support for situational oriented programming and enables characterized development by separating application business logic from system requirement services.
+- Aspect-oriented (AOP): Java Spring supports situational-oriented programming and enables characterized development by separating application business logic from system requirement services.

-- Container: Java Spring includes and manages the complete lifecycle and configuration of all application objects in the development of a project.
+- Container: Java Spring includes and manages the complete lifecycle and configuration of all application objects in project development.

-- MVC Framework: Java Spring is designed with an MVC web application framework that is built on core Spring functionality.
-The configuration of this MVC framework is very high and is done by using strategy interfaces, and also provides multiple view technologies like Tiles, JSP, iText, Velocity, and POI.
+- MVC Framework: Java Spring is designed with an MVC web application framework built on core Spring functionality.
+The configuration of this MVC framework is very high and is done using strategy interfaces and provides multiple view technologies like Tiles, JSP, iText, Velocity, and POI.

-- JDBC Exception Handling: The JDBC layer in the spring helps the error handling strategy by providing an exception hierarchy.
-By integrating with JDO, Hibernate and iBATIS, Spring provides the best Integration services.
+- JDBC Exception Handling: The JDBC layer in the spring helps the error-handling strategy by providing an exception hierarchy.
+By integrating with JDO, Hibernate, and iBATIS, Spring offers the best Integration services.

-- Java Spring framework supports many operations like JDBC operations, transaction management, Exception Handling, File uploading, etc with very minimal configurations.
+- Java Spring framework supports many operations like JDBC operations, Transaction management, Exception Handling, File uploading, etc., with minimal configurations.

 Q3.
 List some of the important disadvantages of Spring Framework?

-The Spring framework is designed and it includes most of the Enterprise applications infrastructure functionalities in it.
+The Spring framework is designed to include most of the Enterprise applications’ infrastructure functionalities.

-- Java Spring provides all the facilities to the developers to build/develop java enterprise applications using POJOs (Plain Old Java Object).
-The important advantage of developing the applications using POJO is that developers will be able to replace enterprise container and they will be having the option of using robust servlet container and need not to have any enterprise container like an application server.
+- Java Spring provides all the facilities to the developers to build/develop Java enterprise applications using POJOs (Plain Old Java Objects).
+The important advantage of developing applications using POJO is that developers can replace enterprise containers.
+They will have the option of using a robust servlet container and need not have any enterprise container like an application server.

-- Java Spring facilitates abstraction layer on the existing technologies like Java mail, servlets, JSP, JDBC, RMI, JNDI, and JMS, etc. It makes to simplify the web application development process.
+- Java Spring facilitates an abstraction layer on existing technologies like Java mail, servlets, JSP, JDBC, RMI, JNDI, and JMS.
+It makes to simplify the web application development process.

-- Java Spring WEB framework is a very well-designed for web MVC framework, which provides a great replacement for a legacy web framework.
+- The Java Spring WEB framework is a highly well-designed web MVC framework that offers an excellent alternative to legacy web frameworks.

-- Java Spring has a special feature that it can eliminate the singleton creation and factory classes used in it.
+- Java Spring has a special feature that can eliminate the singleton creation and factory classes used.

-- Java Spring allows a system to maintain a consistent transaction management interface which can make scale up to global transactions (using JTA) and scale down to a local transaction.
+- Java Spring allows a system to maintain a consistent transaction management interface that can scale up to global transactions (using JTA) and down to local transactions.

-- Java Spring application is very user-friendly and it is used for the development of many and different applications such as Web applications, standalone GUI applications, standalone applications and also applets.
-Also to develop 2 tier – n-tier architecture and distributed applications.
+- Java Spring application is very user-friendly.
+It is used to develop many applications, such as Web, standalone GUI, and applets.
+Also, to develop 2-tier – n-tier architecture and distributed applications.

-- Java Spring supports both annotation and XML configurations services.
+- Java Spring supports both annotation and XML configuration services.

 Q4.
-What are Spring sub-projects in Java spring Framework and also describe them in brief?
+What are Spring sub-projects in Java Spring Framework, and describe them briefly.

-- Core – Core is a key module in a framework which provides the fundamental parts of the framework such as IoC or DI.
+- Core – Core is a key module in a framework that provides the fundamental parts of the framework, such as IoC or DI.